Dunchraigaig Cairn and Baluachraig Rock Art – Kilmartin, Scotland - Atlas Obscura

 Excavations carried out in the 1800s showed that this cairn is actually quite an unusual monument.
 The Dulchraigaig Cairn has three cists inside: the east cist contained cremated bones, and the central cist contained a full-length body laid on top of its cover slab with cremated human bones inside, below which was a layer of rough paving and then yet another body.
 The third cist, located on the southeast side of the cairn, is considered the most unusual.
 Dug directly into the ground, then lined with drystone cobbled walls and capped with a massive stone, it contained the remains of between eight and 10 individuals, some cremated, some not.
 While cairns often became the burial place of more than one individual, it is rare to find so many burials in one cist.
 Bronze Age cist burials were usually reserved for just one person, and multiple burials like those found in Dulchraigaig are more often seen in Neolithic tombs.

 It is currently unknown exactly why the rock faces were carved with these markings.
-It has been suggested that they sat on long-established routes through the landscape, possibly leading those that could read them to pastures or hunting grounds.
+It has been suggested that they sat on long-established routes through the landscape, possibly leading those who could read them to pastures or hunting grounds.
 There is also a suggestion that they may relate to a time when ritual monuments, rather than settlements, were the fixed points in the landscape by which people would navigate.
 No metal tools were used in the making of these markings.

 Know Before You Go